oracle/graal/docs/tools/insight/Insight-Manual.md

 });
 ```

-Run it on top of [sieve.js](https://github.com/oracle/graal/blob/5ec71a206aa422078ac21be9949f8eb8918b3d3c/vm/benchmarks/agentscript/sieve.js){:target="_blank"}.
+Run it on top of [_sieve.js_](https://github.com/oracle/graal/blob/5ec71a206aa422078ac21be9949f8eb8918b3d3c/vm/benchmarks/agentscript/sieve.js){:target="_blank"}.
-It is a sample script which uses a variant of the Sieve of Erathostenes to compute one hundred thousand of prime numbers:
+It is a sample script which uses a variant of the Sieve of Eratosthenes to compute one hundred thousand of prime numbers:

 ```bash
 ./bin/js --insight=function-tracing.js sieve.js | grep -v Computed